AndersKrogh/aklib/README.md

 years and used mainly in the packages abwt and psearch.

-Perhaps someone will find some of it useful, but you should be warned that I wrote it over 20 years while learning to program.
+Perhaps someone will find some of it useful, but you should be warned that I wrote it over 20 years while gradually improving my programming skills.

 There is no separate documentation of aklib.
 Compilation etc is described in ABWT and psearch.